Hybrid App Development and Native App Development: What are the Difference?

 Developing mobile applications natively can be expensive and time-consuming, mostly driven by the time it takes to build for each platform, along with the cost of hiring and retaining highly specialized native talent.

-Creating custom UI components to match your company’s design system or pattern library can be more challenging with native components because you’re limited to the design patterns supported by each platform.
-And unlike web components, native components can’t be shared outside of their native platform, so you’ll need to maintain multiple UI libraries.
+Creating custom User Interface components to match your industry’s design system or pattern library can be more challenging with native components as you’re limited to the design patterns supported through each platform.
+And unlike web components, native components cannot be shared outside of their native platform, so you will be required to maintain multiple UI libraries.

 Native talent hard to find

-Finding and hiring iOS and Android developers are difficult, given that less than 7% of all developers are versed in the necessary programming languages.
-It’s also difficult to repurpose those developers for other projects outside of mobile.
+Finding and hiring iOS & Android developers are quite difficult, given that less than seven percent of all app developers are versed in the necessary programming languages.
+It’s also not an easy task to repurpose those app developers for other projects outside of mobile.

 Comparing cross-platform approaches

-While the various cross-platform frameworks available today — Ionic, Xamarin, Flutter, and React Native — may appear similar on the surface, there are a lot of differences between them that you’ll realize as you dig in.
+While the multiple cross-platform frameworks available today — Ionic, Xamarin, Flutter, & React Native — may appear similar on the surface, there are a lot of differences b/w them that you’ll realize as you dig in.

-Each approach has its benefits and drawbacks, which typically come down to debates about performance, code sharing, customization, and portability.
-There’s a lot to cover here, so if you’re interested in learning more, check out our comparison guides: Ionic vs. React Nativehttps://ionicframework.com/resources/articles/ionic-vs-react-native-a-comparison-guide
+Each approach has its advantages and drawbacks, which typically come down to debates about code sharing, performance, customization, & portability.
+There is a lot to cover here, so if you are interested in learning more.

-Are you interest to build mobile and web progressive mobile application then check out the one of the open-source Ionic Framework at Ionicframework.com
+Are you interested in building mobile & web progressive mobile apps then check out one of the open-source Ionic Framework at Ionicframework.com?

-On top of that, Ionic an end-to-end platform to help professional developers and teams speed up and simplify app development and delivery across mobile, desktop, and the web.
+On top of that, Ionic is an end-to-end platform to assist professional app developers & teams speed up and simplifying app development & delivery across mobile, desktop, & the web.

-Today, Ionic is powering apps for major brands like Amtrak, AAA, GE, Burger King, and Target, along with popular consumer apps like Sworkit, Shipt, and Untappd.
-Ionic is backed by a vibrant community with millions of developers all over the world, and thousands of global meetups, forums, and community-driven events that make it easy to learn and grow with our platform.
+Nowadays, Ionic is powering apps for major brands such as AAA, GE, Amtrak, Burger King, & Target, along with popular consumer applications such as Sworkit, Shipt, & Untappd.
+Ionic is backed by a vibrant community with millions of app developers all over the world, and thousands of global meetups, forums, & community-driven events that make it easy to learn and grow with our platform.

-If you are wondering which company or enterprise have been using Ionic Framework to build their application, then you may check Ionic Enterprise solution at ionicframework.com/enterprise/customers
+If you are wondering which industry or enterprise has been using Ionic Framework to develop their app, then you may check the Ionic Enterprise solution at ionicframework.com/enterprise/customers

-And to get started with Ionic framework development you may check to free open source and code on GitHub repository at:https://github.com/ionicfirebaseapp/Ionic3-starterapp
+And to get started with Ionic framework development you may check free open source and code on the GitHub repository at:

 Cheers!
-I hope this post might give some information.
-This content took reference form Ionic Framework official site, So for details and start with Ionic you may check their official website.
+I hope this post might give a little information.
+This content took reference from the Ionic Framework official site, So for details and to start with Ionic you may check their official website.